nichtgedacht/JetiMiniVario/README.md

 Voltage Divider Lower Resistor:
 ![IMG09](doc/IMG09.png)

-Future Second Voltage Measurement:
+Upper Resistor inserted in the Cable as SMD Part:
 ![IMG10](doc/IMG10.png)

-Upper Resistor inserted in the Cable as SMD Part :
+All Connections:
 ![IMG11](doc/IMG11.png)

 ## Electrical limits

 JetiMiniVario can be powered by the RC receiver.
 The voltage should not not exceed 6V.
 The voltage regulator on the XIAO has 7V as absolut maximum rating.
 4 cells of NiMh are probably ok.
+But most GNSS-modules are specified for max 5.5V So it's better using a 5.5V BEC or an onboard LDO regulator like the AMS1117 5.0V type, if the input voltage exceeds 5.5V.
+Power from 1 cell LiPo is perfectly ok for the device itself and the GNSS-modul.
+The 3.3V regulator of the XIAO can power the baro-sensor-pcbs VCC-pins in any setup.
+I recommend to remove the LEDs from the baro boards in order to save current consumption.
+The baro-pcbs can also be powered by the 5V because they have their own LDO 3.3V regulators.

 ## Software